SLColonies/Public/_docs/professions.md

 ## Base Skills
 All players have base skills regardless of profession chosen.
 This is to enable everyone to make the starting tools required to actually get started in the game if they are not available elsewhere.
 These are basically your base survival skills to get out and about and actually survive.
 Basically, any recipes regarded as Level 1, any profession can jump in and craft.
 You will not gain CXP from another profession's crafting table however.

-### Baker
-While everyone can do basic cooking, the baker will gain access to higher level recipes to do with cakes, pastries, cookies and sweets.
-Many of these recipes will also be decorative and rezzable as in-world items and still be edible with portions per meal.

 ### Brewer
 The brewer will have access to the pressing of juices, mashing of seeds, fermenting of wines and beers as well as distilling whiskies and various other spirits.
 They will also be able to further mature and age drinks produced before making them available to market at a higher level.